le0pard/le0pard.github.io/_posts/chef/2013-09-01-chef-server-getting-started-part-2.md

 # Summary

-In this article I am not cover many things about Chef server (environments advanced usage, knife-ec2, opsworks - based on chef solo, etc.), but I hope this should be enough for begin working with it.
+In this article I am not cover many things about Chef server (advanced usage, knife-ec2, opsworks - based on chef solo, etc.), but I hope this should be enough for begin working with it.

 All example code you can find here: [github.com/le0pard/chef-server-example/tree/2.0](https://github.com/le0pard/chef-server-example/tree/2.0).